Kanimbla (Qld)

 Kanimbla demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 26.4% among residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region average of 21.1%.
-Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications (4.5%) and graduate diplomas (3.3%).
-Vocational credentials are prominent, with 36.7% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.2% and certificates for 24.5%.
+The area's educational profile is notable regionally with university qualification rates of 26.4%, exceeding both the Rest of Qld average at 20.6% and the SA4 region average at 21.1%.
+Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications at 4.5% and graduate diplomas at 3.3%.
+Vocational credentials are prominent, with 36.7% of residents aged 15+ holding them, including advanced diplomas at 12.2% and certificates at 24.5%.

-Educational participation is high, with 30.8% of residents currently enrolled in formal education.
-This includes 10.5% in primary education, 10.5% in secondary education, and 4.2% pursuing tertiary education.
+Educational participation is high, with 30.8% currently enrolled in formal education, including 10.5% in primary education, 10.5% in secondary education, and 4.2% pursuing tertiary education.

 Frequently Asked Questions - Education